djpri/chord-sandbox/README.md

 - Connectivity to a **Midi controller** for playing notes on the online keyboard (on Chrome browser)
 - **Automatic chord detection** when selecting multiple notes at once
 - Save selected chords using **chord pads**.
 Can be played using assignable keyboard shortcuts (in settings menu)
+- Chord pads can be dragged and dropped to move them around

 ## Scripts